dom96/pycloud/readme.md

 Cloudflare Workers.
 The implementation right now is somewhat hacky but it does function and allows you to use libraries like Pillow and matplotlib on Workers.

-To play around with it visit https://pycloud.picheta.me, or clone this repo and follow the "Running" section below.
+To play around with it clone this repo and follow the "Running" section below.

 I wouldn't recommend using this in production as it stands right now.
 For an alternative way to use Python on Workers (which is more official) check out